Maxim-Ciobanu/OPF/README.md

 To further improve the project and add more functionality to the system, there are two good things that can be done.

+### Similar Procedure as AC or DC

-1. If the functionality that we want to add follows the same procedure for creating a model that AC or DC follow then we can follow these steps:
+If the functionality that we want to add follows the same procedure for creating a model that AC or DC follow then we can follow these steps:

 1. Create a new `MPOPFModelFactory` that "inherits" from `AbstractMPOPFModelFactory`.
 At the simplest case this can be identical to AC or DC factories with the name changed.
 2. Create your new model functionality by implementing these three functions: `set_model_variables!`, `set_model_objective_function!`, and `set_model_constraints!`.
 Note that the factory passed to these functions should be your newly created factory.
 3. That's it, now you can create a model with your new implementation with the `create_model` function and your factory passed to it.

+### Different Procedure as AC or DC

-2. If the new functionality that we want to add does not follow the same steps then a little more work needs to be done.
+If the new functionality that we want to add does not follow the same steps then a little more work needs to be done.

 Let's take uncertainty for example.
 Uncertainty should work for both AC and DC, it needs a new variable to handle scenarios and it modifies current constraints instead of adding on to them.
 Here are the steps I took to create it.
 Similar process can be taken for something new.

 1. Since we need a new variable I created a new struct `MPOPFModelUncertainty` which is identical to `MPOPFModel` but with a new variable `scenarios`.
 It is also a subtype of `AbstractMPOPFModel`.
 2. I then created a new `create_model` function that accepts this new variable `scenarios` as a parameter and returns a model of type `MPOPFModelUncertainty`.
-(This is how the system will know which create model function to call, whether the `scenarios` variable is provided).
+(The system will know which create model function to call depending on if the `scenarios` variable is provided).
 3. I implemented the process for uncertainty inside this new `create_model` function.

 ## Design Philosophy

-...
-Not done this section ...
+The design of this project is grounded in several key principles aimed at ensuring flexibility, modularity, and ease of use.
+These principles guide the structure and development of the codebase, making it robust and adaptable to future development.

+### 1. Modularity

+The codebase is designed with modularity in mind.
+By defining abstract types and leveraging Julia's multiple dispatch feature, we allow for the seamless addition of new model types and functionalities.
+Each component, whether it be AC, DC, or uncertainty models, can be developed and maintained independently.
+This modular approach ensures that changes in one part of the system do not inadvertently impact others.

+### 2. Separation of Concerns

+The design follows the principle of separation of concerns, where each part of the system has a distinct responsibility.
+For instance, the factories are responsible for creating models, while the models themselves encapsulate the specific optimization logic.
+This separation helps in isolating and addressing issues, testing components independently, and ensuring that each part of the system can evolve without causing disruptions.

+### 3. Reusability

+Reusability is emphasized through the use of common abstract interfaces and the implementation of general functions that can operate on any subtype.
+For example, the `optimize_model` function can be used with any model that conforms to the `AbstractMPOPFModel` interface.